MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0305-Monitor device and user activity in Intune.md

 ## Summary

-In this lab, you will monitor user Sign-in activity, Audit logs, and device activity.
+In this lab, you will monitor user Sign-in activity, Audit logs, and device information.

 ### Prerequisites